Kot Engenharia

 Figure 2: Visual inspection of assets.

-Detailed inspections using non-destructive testing were carried out at the main locations, identifying possible structural non-conformities that could not be detected by visual sensitive inspection.
-Figure 3 shows the ultrasound test carried out on a highly responsible weld, as well as Figure 4, in which the liquid penetrant test was able to detect a crack with a high potential for collapse.
-These timely detections are fundamental to Structural Integrity and business safety.
+Detailed inspections, using non-destructive testing, were carried out at key locations, identifying possible structural non-conformities that could not be detected by visual inspection.
+Figure 3 shows an ultrasound test being performed on a high-responsibility weld, as in Figure 4, where the penetrant test was able to detect a crack with a high potential for collapse.
+Therefore, these timely detections are critical to Structural Integrity business safety.

 Figure 3: Ultrasound test on welds.